HE ALIʻI KA ʻAINA; HE KAUWA KE KANAKA

 The valley of Pololū is also filled with cultural sites, including burial mounds located in the puʻe one (sand dunes), and deteriorated wetland agriculture systems and marshland area.
 These sites are now protected by conservation zoning, and many of them are located on private property.
 Yup, you read that right, the front third of the valley, with the exception of the public trail and beach access, is privately owned by a mixture of landowners, including kuleana landowners.

-More recently one of these landowners proposed a Property Consolidation Rezoning and Subdivision (PCRS) application through a letter of intent to the Department of Land and Natural Resources Board.
+In 2021 one of these landowners proposed a Property Consolidation Rezoning and Subdivision (PCRS) application through a letter of intent to the Department of Land and Natural Resources Board.
 The intent was to propose a consolidation proposal to the County Planning department involving their properties and adjoining state of Hawaiʻi property.
 The approval of this letter sparked alarm in the community because of the resulting lots of sale along the rim.

 The proposed consolidation would also result in the state of Hawaiʻi owning the valley floor, and a 5-acre parcel of land along the Akoni Pule Highway for the proposed parking lot and rest station by District Representatives.